HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Experiments

 \subsubsection{Comparison Methods and Evaluation Metrics}

-Our experiments encompass a comparative analysis between HSDM and a spectrum of methodologies, including traditional model-based approaches including LRTDTV \cite{LRTDTV} and LLRGTV \cite{LLRGTV}, as well as deep learning-based methods like GRNet \cite{kuang2019fashion}, MACNET \cite{xiong2021mac}, T3SC \cite{bodrito2021trainable}, SST \cite{li2023spatial}, SERT \cite{li2023spectral}, and HSDT \cite{hsdt}.
-Notably, we specifically focus on contrasting our architecture against SST, SERT, and HSDT, which are all Transformer-based methods, aiming to underscore the denoising advantages inherent in our approach.
+Our experiments encompass a comparative analysis between HSDM and a spectrum of methodologies, including traditional model-based approaches including LRTDTV \cite{LRTDTV} and LLRGTV \cite{LLRGTV}, as well as deep learning-based methods such as GRNet \cite{kuang2019fashion}, MACNET \cite{xiong2021mac}, T3SC \cite{bodrito2021trainable}, GRUNet\cite{GRUNet}, MAN~\cite{man}, SST \cite{li2023spatial}, SERT \cite{li2023spectral}, and HSDT \cite{hsdt}.
+In particular, SST, SERT, and HSDT are Transformer-based methods, and others are hybrid-structured convolutional neural networks.
 To comprehensively evaluate the performance of these methodologies, we employ three distinct image quality evaluation metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity (SSIM) \cite{SSIM}, and Spectral Angle Mapper (SAM) \cite{SAM}.
 Through this meticulous comparison, we aim to elucidate the superior denoising capabilities of HSDM in various real-world scenarios.

 \fwidth{0.19\linewidth} \arraystretch{0.5} \tabcolsep=1.5pt